USS Orleans Parish: World War II, 1946–1946

 This new landing ship steamed to Chesapeake Bay for shakedown prior to her departure for the Pacific war zone.
 Before the end of June LCT sections, transported from New York to the Hawaiian Islands, had been off-loaded and Army troops destined for Leyte, Philippines embarked.
 Sailing via the Marshall and Mariana Islands, LST-1069 completed this mission and remained in the Philippines until after the Japanese surrender.

 With LST Group 37 she proceeded to Shanghai thus becoming one of the first American ships to steam up the Yangtze River since the late 1930s.
 Here naval personnel were discharged in mid-September to set up an advanced operational base.
-In October and November Chinese troops were transferred to Formosa for occupation duty from Ningpoo, China and Hai Phong, French Indochina respectively.
-Four round trips between Tsingtao, China and Sasebo, Japan returned a number of Japanese civilians and soldiers to their home soil by 18 February 1946.
+In October and November Chinese troops were transferred to Formosa for occupation duty from Ningpoo, China and Haiphong, French Indochina respectively.
+Four round trips between Qingdao, China and Sasebo, Japan returned a number of Japanese civilians and soldiers to their home soil by 18 February 1946.
 After an additional voyage deposited a group of Korean repatriates at Pusan, Korea LST-1069 began to work her way toward the United States.

 In the Bonin Islands 110 Marines along with some 18 Japanese war criminals and suspects awaited transportation to Guam.
 A round trip to Saipan followed and then on to Pearl Harbor, where LCI-757 was taken in tow and delivered on 29 May at San Francisco.
 Upon resuming her journey she transited the Panama Canal on 5 July, visited Norfolk, unloaded her ammunition in New Jersey and decommissioned at Staten Island, New York on 6 August 1946.

 The ship remained in the 3rd Naval District serving the Naval Reserve Training Program until transferred to the Reserve Fleet, Green Cove Springs, Florida in September 1949.